spritely/containers.dotnet8-pulumi-kubernetes/README.md

 ### To Manually Copy a Template
 1. Copy the src directory into your repository under the .devcontainer folder.
-2. Edit the docker-compose.yml file and replace {repo-name} with the name of the repo.
+2. Rename container-compose.template to container-compose.yaml and edit the file to replace {repo-name} with the name of the repo.
 3. Edit the devcontainer.json file and replace {repo-name} with the name of the repo.

 ### Create .env file